OxyContin maker Purdue Pharma pleads guilty in criminal case - The Boston Globe

-In a virtual hearing with a federal judge in Newark, New Jersey, the OxyContin maker admitted impeding the U.S. Drug Enforcement Administration's efforts to combat the addiction crisis.
+In a virtual hearing before a federal judge, the OxyContin maker admitted impeding the Drug Enforcement Administration’s efforts to combat the addiction crisis.
 Purdue acknowledged that it had not maintained an effective program to prevent prescription drugs from being diverted to the black market, even though it had told the DEA it did have such a program, and that it provided misleading information to the agency as a way to boost company manufacturing quotas.

 Advertisement